Censorship across the World – „Die Kasseler Liste“

 No matter how frequently the failures, the inefficacy and the self-defeating qualities of censorship become apparent, its proponents and agents continue to put their faith in their own control mania.
 The history of institutional censorship, from the early modern period to the present day, is by and large a history of its growth, its professionalization and systematization, of its pervasion of and proliferation throughout society, culminating in the surveillance apparatuses of modern totalitarian states.
 The end of censorship does not seem to be near.

-Regardless of the demonstrable developments towards democratization across the world, people across the world continue to be persecuted due to their opinions and attitudes, the freedom of the press remains under attack, road blocks are set up along the access routes to knowledge.
-Even the archaic ritual of book burning persists to the present day, in the Middle East as well as in the USA, in England and Italy.
+People across the world continue to be persecuted due to their opinions and attitudes, the freedom of the press remains under attack, road blocks are set up along the access routes to knowledge.
+Even the archaic ritual of book burning persists to the present day, in the Middle East as well as in the USA and Europe.

 There are no safe havens, not even in democratic societies.
 In each society, freedom of expression must constantly be protected, inculcated and exercised.
 Do we, in fact, have more or less censorship today, more or less freedom than in the past?
 This question is difficult to answer, but an all-clear signal is not on the horizon.